-Biden names Obama era UN ambassador Samantha Power to lead USAID
+Biden names Obama-era UN ambassador Samantha Power to lead USAID

 "Yet the mishandling of the pandemic is just the latest in a string of lapses in basic competence that have called into question U.S. capabilities among both long-standing allies and countries whose partnership Washington may seek in the years to come," she added.

-This would be Power’s second stint on the National Security Council.
-She was a member under President Barack Obama from 2009 to 2013 before serving as UN ambassador from 2013 to 2017.
-She was on the NSC as Special Assistant to the President and Senior Director for Multilateral Affairs and Human Right, advising the administration on issues including LGBT rights, human trafficking, corruption, UN reform, and promoting democracy around the world.
+This would be Power’s second stint on the National Security Council (NSC).
+She was a member under President Obama from 2009 to 2013 before serving as UN ambassador from 2013 to 2017.
+She was on the NSC as special assistant to the president and senior director for multilateral affairs and human rights, advising the administration on issues including LGBT rights, human trafficking, corruption, UN reform and promoting democracy around the world.

 CLICK HERE FOR THE FOX NEWS APP